 In this course, students explore individual and collective modes of expression across the Humanities.
 Students enjoy exposure to a wide range of cultural enrichment activities, from world-class opera performances to intimate, one-on-one sessions with visiting scholars and artists.
 This academic and experiential approach cultivates an understanding of the Humanities as a profound force in human civilization.

 - Second Semester Seminar:

 Building on the first semester's experiences, this course emphasizes the role of cognitive science, philosophy, and technology in the pursuit of social justice.
 Focusing on the applications of the Humanities in the Digital Age, the seminar challenges students to engage with social issues facing a global society through theoretical and practical modes of problem solving.

 Throughout the program, students have the benefit of a dedicated career counselor, a database of internships tailored to their professional goals, and networking opportunities with local and national employers, giving students the edge in a highly-competitive marketplace.

 In the summer after their second year, students will have the option of building their cross-cultural competence by participating in one of three unique courses of study in Italy, Central America, or Asia.

-The fall of the third year will be devoted to undergraduate research, enabling students to work closely with a faculty member of their choosing in order to refine their expertise in their major subject while adding depth to their analytical reasoning, creativity, written expression, and communication skills.
+The third year of the program is devoted to a capstone project, enabling students to work closely with a faculty member of their choosing in order to refine their expertise in their major subject while adding depth to their analytical reasoning, creativity, written expression, and communication skills.

 - Capstone Seminar: